Quinn-Rainen/CS_410_p2/README.md

 Globus-O'Harra - player movement, game environment John Dencklau - 'The Camera, Ending the Game, Audio' & Dot Product integration

-Dot product is used to add a detection cone to the player.
-Following this the position and relative view of the player is used to determine whether the colorful ball object is detected.
+Dot product is used to detect the ball object as the player.
+The position and relative view of the player is used to determine whether the colorful ball object is detected.
 Please see referenced material for further details: https://www.youtube.com/watch?v=MB7d3MdVHwU

 Linear interpolation (causes color fluctuation on ball object)